End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Theory

 We consider the target mapping $m = \mu \circ w$, where $w: \mathbb{R}^p \mapsto \Delta^{n-1}$ is a continuous function and $\mu: \Delta^{n-1} \mapsto \Omega$ is a deterministic map corresponding to the weighted \f mean.
 The learning task is to approximate $w$ using a neural network $w_\theta$, so that $m_\theta = \mu \circ w_\theta$ approximates $m$.

 \begin{assumption} For every $w\in\Delta^{n-1}$, the weighted \f mean $\mu(w)$ exists and is unique. \end{assumption}

-This assumption guarantees that the map $\mu$ is well-defined and holds for the spaces described in Examples~\ref{exm:mea}--\ref{exm:mat}.
+This assumption guarantees that the map $\mu$ is well-defined and holds for the spaces described in Examples~\ref{exm:mea} and \ref{exm:net}.
+For Example~\ref{exm:mat} it will depend on the specific metric that one adopts whether the assumption holds or not.
+It holds when equipping the space with any of the metrics mentioned except for the BW metric and even then it may be satisfied, depending on the specifics of the sample.
+For simulated data we found it to be still satisfied for most realizations.
 Under this condition, we apply the Berge Maximum Theorem~\citep[Theorem 17.31]{alip:06} to establish the continuity of the weighted \f mean map $\mu$.